stalexteam/deej_esp32/README.md

 To stay within range, lower the potentiometer reference voltage:

 ### Option 1 — use voltage Divider
+**(!) in most cases you will need to change adc_attenuation field from 12db to 6db in device configuration yaml**

 ![Voltage Divider](ref/1.png)

-### Option 2 — use diode
+### Option 2 — use diode (preffered)

-Use a small diode (e.g. 1N4148) to drop ≈ 0.2–0.3 V
+Use a small PN diode to drop ≈ 0.2–0.7 V
-*(actually, almost any will be fine — even one found in a junk box, as long as it’s not burned out)*.
+*(actually, almost any diode will be fine — even one found in a junk box, as long as it’s not burned out)*.

-**(!) you will need to change attenuation fields from 6db to 12db in esphome yaml**

 ![Diode](ref/2.png)